gildas-lormeau/zip.js/BENCHMARKS.md

 ## Streaming a large file — 256 MB, disk → zip → disk

 The input is streamed from disk and the archive is streamed back to disk; neither is held in memory by the libraries that support streaming.
+The zip.js rows run the host's `CompressionStream`, archiver Node's `zlib` module; jszip and fflate deflate in JavaScript.

 | Library | Median time | Peak memory (Δ) | Output |
 |---|--:|--:|--:|